Supreme Court rejects Biden’s bid to delay ‘Remain in Mexico’ border policy

 Judge Matthew J. Kacsmaryk, a Trump appointee to the federal bench in Texas, also ruled that MPP had worked, and he said Mr. Mayorkas never grappled with that fact.
 The judge issued a preliminary injunction.

 The Biden legal team had asked for the ruling to be halted while the case was more fully argued and appealed.

 The 5th U.S. Circuit Court of Appeals, and now the Supreme Court, both rejected that demand.

 Justice Department lawyers had said the MPP interfered with U.S. foreign relations, and Mr. Mayorkas concluded it wasn’t successful enough to justify the resources devoted to it.
-He said the new Biden team had another way of trying to solve border issues.
+He said the new Biden team had another way of trying to solve the border.

 “The injunction would disrupt border operations and ongoing efforts to manage migration and combat criminal networks,” the federal lawyers argued.